alirezabj/Part2-Exercise3/README.md

   2. Prints an error message and reprompts the user if inputs are invalid.

   Special Cases:
-  1. If the user enters non-numerical data, reprompt until valid input is entered.
+  1. If the user doesnt enter numerical data, reprompt until valid input is entered.

 `displayResult(double result)`
    Purpose: Displays the calculated monthly installment.
    Signature: `public static void displayResult(double result)`

    Preconditions:
-   1.`result >= 0`: The result must be non-negative.
+   1.`result >= 0`: The result must not be negative.

    Postconditions:
    1. Prints the result to the console in a user-friendly format.